(reading time: 1 hour, 45 minutes)

 There were stone serponts wrapped around some of the blocks, with baskets or scales hanging from their open mouths.
 A few of the stones were turned into statues that Alast guessed represented Custodian Crewsader Collidr.
 Roads flowed from his open hand like water.
 Tiny merchants climbed up the shaft of his spear.
 One rock even had a miniature map of Flatsprung carved into it, complete with bent tilefolk hauling their lives across the World Floor.
 Past the rock fence was land characterized only by endless footprints and dirt packed so tightly that it felt like stone on your feet.

 The road was far from abandoned; Alast saw carts pulled by unfamiliar animals, nomads with covered faces and walking sticks, and herds of livestock being corralled forward with branded haunches.
 They were on their own journeys, and paid no mind to the small group of pirates and their covered cargo.
 Rob and Dawn plunged their feet into the ground again and took a reading.
-Rob’s face went pale.
+Color drained from the Captain’s face.

-“Our road is ending,” he said to the group.
+“Our road is ending,” he told the group.
 Dread settled in their hearts.
 “Yugo’s road division, his largest now, will overtake us before we reach the other side of Flatsprung.
 We’ll see the first of them any drip now.
 You all know what to do.
-Except for you,” he looked at Alast.
+Except for you.”
+He looked at Alast.
 “Come over here boy.”
 Alast dismounted and went to the Captain.
-He grabbed the cabin boy by the shoulder and took him aside, behind an uncarved rock.
+He grabbed the cabin boy by the shoulder and took him aside, behind a blank rock.
 A tiny drooping clump of red flowers, the only thing growing in a crack in the stone, listened in on the conversation.

 “We’re going to be captured Alast,” he said plainly.
 Alast had always imagined that without confidence Rob would just sound like defeat, but there was still some life in his voice.
 He sounded like an animal contemplating gnawing off its own leg to escape from under a boulder.